Holy Family Catholic School continues the tradition of Catholic education in Galveston, providing instruction for prekindergarten to eighth grade.

 While understanding the critical nature of academic focus, Satori focuses as strongly on character development.
-Through daily class meetings and gatherings each morning, students are taught to understand the value of serving each other, the community of Satori, and the larger community beyond the schoolhouse.
+Through daily class meetings and volunteering at other nonprofit organizations, students are taught the value of serving each other, the community of Satori, and the larger community beyond the schoolhouse.

-For more than 60 years, Trinity Episcopal School has been nurturing children in an environment that emphasizes both scholastic excellence and emotional growth.
+For more than 60 years, Trinity Episcopal School has nurtered children in an environment that emphasizes scholastic excellence and emotional growth.
 The school combines rigorous academics and spiritual enrichment with competitive athletics, fine arts, technological instruction, and a service program to create a comprehensive education.

-Founded in 1952, Trinity is an independent school serviving more than 250 students from prekindergarten through eighth grade.
-The school has an established history for providing students with a solid academic foundation that helps set a path for lifelong learning.
-Known for offering a strong education program, the school provides an outstanding learning experience, highlighting the growth and development of the whole child, mind-body-spirit.
+Trinity is an independent school serving prekindergarten through eighth grade.
+The school has an established history for providing students with a solid academic foundation that sets a path for lifelong learning.

-Upward Hope Academy is a fully accredited tuition free private high school.
-Its mission is to create a supportive classroom environment for its students who are determined to complete the requirements for a high school diploma.
-A blended program of classroom and online support provide a strong Stem oriented curriculum.
+Upward Hope Academy is a fully accredited, tuition-free private high school.
+Its mission is to create a supportive classroom environment for students who are determined to complete the requirements for a high school diploma.
+A blended program of classroom and online support provide a strong STEM-oriented curriculum.

-Over 450 students have been guided through a personalized program to bring students back to finish high school to move forward to greater opportunities in the future.
+Principal Kathy Whatley has guided over 450 students through a personalized program to bring students back to finish high school to move forward to greater opportunities in the future.